pwoolvett/flakehell/README.md

 dephell venv run --env=pytest
 ```

-Bug-tracker is disabled by-design to shift contributions from words to actions.
+Bug-tracker has been enabled by-design to invite contributors and users.
 Please, help us make the project better and don't stalk maintainers in social networks and on the street.

 Thank you :heart: